actualbudget/actual/docs/contributing/leadership/new-core-contributors-guide.md

 The level of your involvement is up to yourself.
 We do not assign specific roles or responsibilities but instead allow people to choose what they want to work on.
 For example:

-- Trevor is leading the responsive mobile app efforts;
+- Trevor is leading the responsive mobile app efforts.
-- Jed helped set up the new donation systems and the new website (among a lot of other things);
+- Jed helped set up the new donation systems and the new website (among a lot of other things).
-- Matiss is mostly reviewing PRs and fixing issues here and there;
+- Matiss is mostly reviewing PRs and fixing issues here and there.
-- Rich created and maintained the documentation;
+- Rich created and maintained the documentation.
-- Paul is helping with the product direction;
+- Paul is helping with the product direction.

 Your specific contribution is up to yourself.